Human Composting: Everything You Need to Know

 Human composting is also known as soil transformation, terramation, recomposition, and natural organic reduction.
 While “natural organic reduction” is a more commonly used term in legislative texts, at Earth we call this process “soil transformation.”

 In short, human composting is the gentle, natural process of turning a person into soil.
 The process harnesses the science of composting in a controlled environment to produce real, healthy soil.
 This allows individuals to return to nature upon death, and become part of a healthy, regenerating, and natural ecosystem.
-It’s also carbon-neutral, and therefore an eco-friendly alternative to burial and cremation.
+It’s also produces no net CO2, and therefore an eco-friendly alternative to burial and cremation.

 How does the human composting process work?